 - Orthotics: A custom insole can provide symptom and pressure relief.

-- Nonsteroidal anti-inflammatory drugs (NSAIDs): To help with pain and reduce inflammation.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs): Medications to help with pain and reduce inflammation.

 - Exercise modification: Changing your workout plan can help reduce stress on inflamed joints.